Dear LPAA Parents,

 As this is a non-profit community league, we are 100% run by volunteers.
 On the application form is an area to indicate your interest in volunteering for Coach or Assistant Coach (we need one Coach and two Assistants per team), and we appreciate you volunteering!
 Coaches do not need to be at every game (that’s why we have 1 plus 2 Assistants per team).
 No coaching experience is necessary, just need to be able to skate.
 We supply coaching skills tips to help with your coaching.
-Each game will also be referred by one of the Coaches from one of the teams playing.
+Each game will also be referreed by a referee or one of the Coaches from one of the teams playing.

 Other volunteer positions are available too!
 See the Volunteer tab at the top of this page for more infomation.

 Note that games at outdoor rinks may occasionally be called off due to rain or excessive snow.
 However the Coach(es) and/or Convenor(s) will not know in advance if the rink is closed, and hence please assume that all games are on.
 In most cases, you would be surprised at what we can play in light light rain, freezing cold, and snow!
 We will do our best to inform you if we become aware that the rinks are closed.
 If you haven't heard otherwise and you're unsure, please show up to the rink!

 One hour weekday evenings starting when the City-owned rinks open (usually around the end of November) until Family Day weekend in mid-February.